a5482pick/Functional-ish-Oscillators/README.md

 -----------------------------------------------------------------------------------------------------------------------

-_canvasApp2.js_ is an alternative provided for exprimentation/education. &nbsp; It also demonstrates a slightly different way to perform the iteration over time.
+_canvasApp2.js_ is an alternative representation of _canvasApp.js_ that utilises e.g. IIFEs. &nbsp; In particular it demonstrates a slightly different way to perform the iteration over time.